muditmehta07/MICHELLE/README.md

 import datetime

 ```
-*Modules* : 1 - Discord, 2 - os (for removing new files that the bot creates), 3 - json (for reading and writing data), 4 - datetime (eh, self explanatory)

 __Step 2__ : Create the `bot` instance and configure discord

+*Note* : We remove the default `help` command to make a new one that looks prettier than the default one, cause default sucks.

 ```Python